ujamii/ujamii-geocoder/README.md

 **getAddressString (mandatory)**

 A method called via `TYPO3\CMS\Core\Utility\GeneralUtility::callUserFunction` which is supposed to return a complete address string.
-The first parameter provided to this methid is the merged data array (unchanged entity data from db + changed values from the backend form).
+The first parameter provided to this method is the merged data array (unchanged entity data from db + changed values from the backend form).

 Example: